adedner/dune-fempy/doc/sphinx/usage.rst

 A full example
 ################################

-Here we give a complete example for a problem that uses all the above methods.
-Other such examples can be found in the demo directory.
+Here we give a complete example for a problem that uses all the above methods (an example for Mean Curvature Flow found in demo/mcf.py).
+Other examples can be found in the demo directory.

 .. literalinclude:: ../../demo/mcf.py
    :language: python